 There are diverse species of tomatoes.
 The first rule of thumb is to identify the kind of tomato you are growing to know the best season for it.

-If you planted your tomatoes inside and want to transplant them outside, ensure they have planted for a minimum of a month and two weeks.
+If you planted your tomatoes inside and want to transplant them outside, ensure they have been planted for a minimum of a month and two weeks.
 In some cases two months.

 How To Grow The Tomato Seed

-First, sow the tomato seeds in a container then enclose them lightly with compost.
+First, sow the tomato seeds in a container, then enclose them lightly with compost.
 Then, keep the tomato seeds in an area where the sun can get to them at about 65°F or 18ºC.
 You can cover it with a plastic bag or put it in a propagator so the sun won’t be too harsh on it.

 If you want to grow your tomato seeds outside.
 Sowing too early before the actual season can lead to stunted growth and decrease timely output.